TheFreeWeb/thefreesearcherforlinux/README.md

 Linux:

-Download the files and extract to your desired location
+Download the files and extract them to your desired location

-Then cd to that location in terminal
+Then cd to that location in terminal.

 Then make the file executable using
 >  chmod u+x Main.sh